wlloyduw/SAAF/tutorial/README.md

 # SAAF Tutorial

-This tutorial provides a comprehensive introduction to SAAF and FaaS Runner.
+Welcome to our SAAF tutorial!
+This tutorial will provide a comprehensive introduction to SAAF and FaaS Runner.

+## Presentation Slides
+View the slides for the presentation here:
+LINK

+## Demo Topics
+* SAAF Overview
+* Writing a Function with SAAF
+* Deploying Functions to all Platforms
+* Running Experiments with FaaS Runner
+* Generating Reports
+* Working with Results in R
+* Interactive FaaS with Jupyter

-## Overview:
+## Hands-on Tutorial Overview:
 * [Download SAAF](#download)
 * [Install Dependencies](#install)
 * [Writing a Hello World function](#writeFunc)